Sustainable Ski Resorts

 - Dual-energy wood and electricity heating plant

-St Anton am Arlberg is self-sufficient in the supply of green electricity since 2006 thanks to the Kartell energy plant which was developed in 2005.
-The Kartell Lake reservoir holds around eight million cubic meters of water and supplies about 33 million kilowatt hours of electricity annually, much more than the resort’s needs.
+St. Anton is self-sufficient in the supply of green electricity since 2006 thanks to the Kartell energy plant which was developed in 2005.
+The Kartell Lake reservoir holds around eight million cubic metres of water and supplies about 33 million kilowatt hours of electricity annually, much more than the resort’s needs.
 The entire production from the Kartell Reservoir is stored by use of the existing Rosanna power plant.

 As one of the only car-free resorts in France, Avoriaz is ISO 14001 environmental management certified and the winner of the 2014 award for ‘The Most Innovative Resort For Sustainable Development’.
 Initiatives include a dual-energy wood and electricity heating plant that supplies a number of holiday residences with heating and hot water, and a wood-pellet fired boiler that provides an output of 2,000kW.